rahulankit30/dicegame/readme.md.txt

-This is a dice game in web devlopment .It is just a basic of javascript for understanding.
+This is a dice game in web devlopment .It is just a basic of javascript for understanding.It also help to understand basics of html and css.